nearform/react-browser-hooks/storybook/stories/orientation/README.md

 ## useOrientation Hook

-The useScroll hook gives you device orientation.
+The useOrientation hook gives you device orientation.

 Import as follows: